AWS-DevOps-Notes/MYSQL/Mysql_ notes.md

 * It is structured query language(SQL), which can we easily manipulate and retrive data.
 * By using mysql we can provide acces particular person.

+## What is a Database?

+* Database is a collection of data elements.
+* A relational database is collection of related data elements stored in the form of tables(rows and columns)

 ## RDBMS:

 * A relational database management system (RDBMS) is a program used to create, update, and manage relational databases.